baptistelemoine/daily-sampleapp/README.md

-# Daily motion app
+# Daily motion videos explorer

-The app works with the daily motion graph api, and provides videos from channels, users, and allow you to make a global search.
-Especially written and tested on an ipad, this app is also comfortable on desktop (sometimes weird on click, because of touch events implementation)
+The app allows you to browse videos from channels and users, a global search is also available.
+Specially designed for a tablet, and currently only tested on an ipad, the appplication is lso comfortable on desktop.

 ## The main developement stack :